Novel Topological Effects in Dense QCD in a Magnetic Field: Axion Electrodynamics in the MDCDW Phase

 At this point, we just need to add the Maxwell term to $\Gamma$ to obtain

-with V the four-volume, $\Omega$ the thermodynamic potential obtained for this phase in Ref. \cite{KlimenkoPRD82} (see Section 6.3 below), and $\Pi^{\mu_1,\mu_2,...\mu_i}$ the i-vertex tensors corresponding to the one-loop polarization operators with fermion internal lines and $i$ external lines of photons.
+with V the four-volume, $\Omega$ the mean-field thermodynamic potential obtained for this phase in Ref. \cite{KlimenkoPRD82} (see Section 6.3 below), and $\Pi^{\mu_1,\mu_2,...\mu_i}$ the i-vertex tensors corresponding to the one-loop polarization operators with internal lines of fermion Green functions in the MDCDW phase and $i$ external lines of photons.

-We are interested in first-order corrections to the classical Maxwell equations, so we cut the series in the $A_\mu$ field at the $i=2$ order.
-In addition, we integrate by parts the third term in the r.h.s. of (\ref{EA-2}), so that (\ref{EA-2}) becomes

-where $J^\mu(x)=(J^0,\mathbf{J})$ is the ordinary electric four-current density determined by contributions coming from the tadpole diagrams and the polarization operator $\Pi^{\mu\nu}(x-y)$ with two photon external legs.
-The ordinary Hall current can be extracted from the second of these contributions.
+We are interested in the linear response of the MCDCW phase to a small electromagnetic probe $\tilde{A}$ in the background of a magnetic field $\vec{B}$ that does not need to be large either, since there is no critical magnetic field for the MDCDW condensate to form.
+Furthermore, for consistency of the approximation, we can neglect all the radiative corrections of order higher than $\alpha$, as $\alpha$ is the order of the axion term in (\ref{EA-2}).
+These two conditions imply that we shall cut the series in (\ref{EA-2}) at $i=1$, which can be shown to provide the medium corrections to the Maxwell equations that are linear in the electromagnetic field and of the desired order in $\alpha$.